-The Dorset Midsummer Music Festival (or DorsetFest) is a music festival set in the heart of Dorset in an Area Of Outstanding Natural Beauty on Bulbarrow Hill
+The Dorset Midsummer Music Festival (or DorsetFest) is a music festival set in the heart of Dorset in an Area Of Outstanding Natural Beauty on Bulbarrow Hill.

-With camping available on site for tents, campervans and caravans for those who want to make the most of the weekend.
+There is also wild camping available on site for tents, campervans and caravans for those who want to make the most of the weekend.

 St Martin's - Cheselbourne

 The origins of this very attractive church, with a proud upstanding tower and constructed largely from flint, are shrouded in mystery, although the guide suggests there has been worship taking place on the site for about a thousand years

 The attractively rural village of Hilton lies in a fold in the chalk downland beyond the mighty Milton Abbey.
 This is a quiet place and the church is tranquil too.
 The present building, thought to have been erected in 15c, almost certainly replaced an earlier version because there is evidence of both Saxon and Norman masonry

 This delightful little country church rests in the grounds of a great house in what must be described as an exquisitely beautiful setting.
 There was certainly an earlier church on the site, the records of which go back to 1150 and are held in the County Museum Library

 Weldmar Hospicecare is a charity that provides end of life care for people living in Dorset who need specialist support.